-Craniosacral Therapy is a gentle, profound treatment which uses very gentle touch to encourage the release of stresses throughout the body, supporting your body’s innate ability to balance, restore and heal itself.
-It is often found to be helpful where other, more dynamic physical treatments have been unsuccessful.
+Craniosacral Therapy is a gentle, profound treatment which uses very light touch to encourage the release of stresses throughout the body, supporting your body’s self-healing capacity.
+It is often found to be helpful where there has been a poor response to other conventional techniques.
+It may be just the answer you are looking for.

 Frequently Asked Questions